Celebrating National PlayDay

 Playing with your children has so many benefits.
 Not only does it help you bond with your child, it also allows them to use their creativity and helps develop their imagination.
 Play helps with not just their cognitive and physical development, but their emotional development, too.
 Children like to play by themselves, but also love it when mum and dad get involved, too, and both types of play have different benefits.

-From the youngest age, play enables your child to interact with the world around them, they learn and engage through play.
+From the youngest age, play enables your child to interact with the world around them; they are able to learn and engage through play.

 If you Google ‘benefits of play for children’ the results that you will receive are astounding.